Advertiser Disclosure

 Looking for a particular type of rewards credit card?

-While data for the end of 2024 is forthcoming, it’s worth noting that our 2023 data showed approval rates peaking at around 60 to 65 percent from August to November 2023, before dropping sharply in December.
-Our historical data also indicates we’ll likely see a decrease in approval rates in the early part of 2025, as more people are likely to apply for cards to help them financially recover from holiday shopping and holiday travel, even if their credit scores are below the recommended range.
+This data demonstrates a familiar pattern in the credit card space.
+Our 2023 data showed approval rates peaking at around 60 to 65 percent from August to November 2023, before dropping sharply in December.
+Our historical data also indicates approval rates decrease in the early part of the year, as more people are likely to apply for cards to help them financially recover from holiday shopping and holiday travel, even if their credit scores are below the recommended range.

-If you want a slight approval edge, though, our historical data indicates that cash back cards have a higher approval rate than other rewards cards from the same issuer.
-Granted, cash back cards didn’t have a massive advantage — their overall approval rate was only about 5 percentage points higher than the approval rate of other rewards cards.
+If you want a slight approval edge, though, our historical data indicates that cash back cards have a higher approval rate than other rewards cards from the same issuer (though only about 5 percentage points higher).

 Ask the experts: What's your go-to method for maximizing credit card rewards?